lrenaud/greebles-desktop/doc/Manual.md

 * Greebles only move at one of two speeds
 * Greebles have standard turning characteristics

 Greebles of given type should all have the same turning characteristics, although they may vary in how fast they move depending on what level they are on.
-Greebles can Ôburst' into faster movement.
+Greebles can 'burst' into faster movement.
 Once again this burst behaviour is dependent on the level.

 ### <a id="kteai"></a>Know Thine Enemy: AIs